 HTTP/1.1 301 Moved Permanently

-Skip this check if port 80 is intentionally closed for the hostname.
+Skip this check only when port 80 is intentionally closed for the hostname and readers are not expected to begin on HTTP.

-3. Add the Strict-Transport-Security header to the HTTPS server block.
+4. Add the Strict-Transport-Security header inside the HTTPS server block.

 server {